oasis-pandey/SudokuProject/SudokuProject/README.md

 - Compare the performance of solveBoard and SolveBoardEfficient.
 - Save and load puzzles and their solutions

+## Objectives
+- Generate valid Sudoku puzzles and solve them using backtrcking(solveBoard) and MRV technique(solveBoardEfficient).
+- Compare the average solving tome of solveBoard and solveBoardEfficient.
+- Proper management of memory by dynamically allocating memory, deallocating memory when done, checking for any memory leaks and  dangling pointers.
+- Provide DEBUG_MODE for testing and NON-DEBUG_MODE for running the final completed project.

 ## Features

 - **Puzzle Generation**: Generate valid Sudoku puzzles